PaulGilchrist/documents/articles/api-odata-bulk-updates.md

 }
 ```

-The downside to this approach is that the Open API/Swagger will not show the object model details due to the dynamic object type, so the Swagger definition was updated to inform the caller to use the same format documented for the other HTTP actions.
-In the futute, hopefully the `Delta<T>` object will allow for existing within an array rather than only as the root object.
+With the above code, Open API/Swagger will document a `UserList` object model, but what is actually being passed in is a `DynamicList` since `PATCH` only passes in the properties that have changed.
+If we were to use the `UserList` instead of `DynamicList`, properties not passed in would show as null or zero, and it would be impossible to tell what parameters require updating.
+For this reason, we need to re-position and re-read the request body into a `DynamicList` object, pull out the user array, looping through it, updating only those properties passed in.
+This extends OData’s `Delta<T>` object not only in the support of bulk updates, but also in the optional ability to patch nested complex objects.

 An example of how to call a bulk PATCH operation is as follows: